Our Dream Party Pals Rihanna & Prince Harry Finally Met

 If I were given the opportunity to party with a celebrity of my choosing, my top two picks would absolutely include Prince Harry and Rihanna.
 I mean, who seems like more fun than these two?
-Prince Harry definitely has a wild streak, and he seems like he'd be a blast after a few drinks.
+Prince Harry definitely has a wild streak, and he seems like he'd be a blast after a few drinks (or, you know, totally sober).
 And Queen RiRi?
 Come on...no one knows how to get down like her.

 Prince Harry meets @rihanna at today's Toast to the Nation marking 50 years of Independence for Barbados 🇧🇧 #50Barbados #RoyalVisitBarbados pic.twitter.com/ejmt1r2IDl— Kensington Palace (@KensingtonRoyal) November 30, 2016

-Rihanna is performing a concert in honour of the celebration tonight, and Prince Harry is set to attend as well.
+Rihanna is performing a concert in honor of the celebration tonight, and Prince Harry is set to attend as well.

 Advertisement